antoni909/README.md/CF201/class-01.md

         1. The contents of the ____ Element are either shown at the top of the browser or the tab for that page

     - Quiz Answers
+        1. Hypertext Markup Language, markup means you are allowed to annotate text and in turn annotations allows you to provide additional meaning to the contents of the document.
         1. Begore the body Element you will see the ____ Element and contains information about the page and you will usually find the ____ Element inside
         1. tag
         1. HTML Element, tags